-IIoT condition monitoring for Australian manufacturing sites is most useful when it sits between the asset and the maintenance team in a way that actually changes what happens on the floor.
-Fitting sensors and collecting data is the straightforward part.
-The work that determines whether a programme delivers is selecting the right assets, sampling at a rate the failure mode demands, moving the data cleanly into a system that can act on it, and building alerts the maintenance team trusts.
-Metromotion Controls is a control systems integrator based in Mount Waverley that builds condition-monitoring and production-data systems for manufacturers across Australia.
-This guide sets out how to approach a condition-monitoring programme as an engineering discipline rather than a sensor-buying exercise.
+Fitting sensors and collecting data is the easy part of condition monitoring.
+What determines whether a programme pays for itself is selecting the right assets, sampling at the rate the failure mode demands, moving the data into a system that can act on it, and building alerts the maintenance team trusts.
+Metromotion Controls builds condition-monitoring and production-data systems for manufacturers across Australia, and this guide treats the work as an engineering discipline rather than a sensor-buying exercise.

 This post supports our industrial data and IIoT service, where condition-monitoring data is read from the asset, moved over standard protocols and stored in a historian rather than collected in isolation.